If you find this site useful and want to make a small donation to support its maintenance and expansion, then please use button below.

 Singer 99, 99K Sewing Machine

 The Singer 99K sewing machine was introduced in 1911 as a response to the growing demand for a lighter more portable domestic sewing machine that did not need to be used in a special table.
 The 99K was a ¾ size version of the established full size Model 66K.
 It used an identical mechanism and many of the same parts other than the basic body casting.
-The 99K stayed in production until 1958.
+The 99K stayed in production until the mid 1950‘s.

 The Singer 99K was a sturdy and reliable machine that was easy to use.
 It became very popular with occasional home users because at 22lbs. it was more manageable than ‘full size’ machines and it came in a storage case.